JdeRobot/DetectionMetrics/docs/_pages/funcionality/converter.md

     writeImages: no
 ```

-With the cofig file, change the directory to ``Tools/Converter`` inside build and run
+With the config file, change the directory to ``Tools/Converter`` inside build and run

 ```
     ./converter -c appConfig.yml